 Thanks for your interest in this!
 You can always donate to the show, to support what we’re doing, and help keep us Hustling into the future.
 If you’d like to send a physical check, please make it out to PRX, Inc., put “Ear Hustle” in the memo line and send it to:

 P.O.
 Box 382234

 Would you or your company like to sponsor Ear Hustle?
 Just contact Radiotopia and they will hook you up.

 . . .

 Yes you can.
-We have T-shirts and mugs available.
+We have T-shirts, mugs and stickers available.
 Order yours today!

 Does purchasing merch support the Ear Hustle team directly?